- Burning Permits

 Steps to Obtain Permission to Burn

-- You will be sent a permit, with the phone number to the burning line, to the email that you provided.
+- You will be emailed a permit, with the instructions on how to activate your burning permit.

-- On the day you would like to burn call the department burning line that is on your permit after 9 a.m. to see if we are allowing burning.
+- On the day you would like to burn, click here after 9 a.m. to see if we are allowing burning.

-- If burning is being allowed, leave your name and address when prompted and you may start burning at 10 a.m.
+- If burning is being allowed, activate your permit and you may start burning at 10 a.m.

 Burning Rules & Regulations